Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 ## Bugs
 I have had considerable problems with this project and my understanding of java script and how it works.
-I really hope to be able to iron these out in time hence the project being unpfrofessional
+I really hope to be able to iron these out in time hence the project being unfinished.
+I appear to have a lack of understanding on how to manipulate information in the making of the graphs and the calculations involved.
+Although, I did manage to go through the modules ok.
+Since I am not able to master the making of my graphs - I have decided that I shall be submitting this project minus at least two of them.
+I hope that I shall be able to master these issues as I move on in the course.